S is for Steadiness: graphic

 What does the S in DiSC mean?

-The S in the Everything DiSC® stands for steadiness.
+The S in the Everything DiSC® model stands for steadiness.
 People with S-type personalities are often described as calm, peaceful, or even-tempered.
 They're dependable and enjoy collaboration.
 They show a great deal of concern for the feelings of the people around them.

 DiSC map showing fast-paced and outspoken at top, cautious and reflective at bottom, questioning and skeptical on the left, and accepting and warm at the right